 Decking that has been down for a while will need a good clean before applying a stain or oil.
 A bucket of soapy water, a stiff broom and plenty of elbow grease are sufficient for the job.
 To speed things up considerably, a pressure washer will help and you may need a treatment which kills mould and algae.

 If algae is a problem you will probably find that your deck becomes very slippery when wet.
-The Cuprinol Decking Stain mentioned above is a good all-round solution that contains an algaecide to kill any green algae and microbeads to prevent slipping.
+The Cuprinol Decking Stain mentioned above is a good all-around solution that contains an algaecide to kill any green algae and microbeads to prevent slipping.

 But, for the ultimate solution to slippery decks choose Anti-Slip Deck Coating.
 This product was chosen to provide a slip-resistant finish to the decking at Gunwharf Quays in Portsmouth.
 New decking looks fantastic but without the right maintenance can soon become tired and grey.
 Yet it only takes a couple of hours work each year to keep your decking looking great.